 Denton, four miles to the west of Grantham, is in the county of Lincolnshire and district of South Kesteven.
 Our parish boundary is in part contiguous with the county boundary with Leicestershire.
 Geographically it lies on the edge of the Vale of Belvoir alongside the A607 Melton Mowbray to Grantham road.
 The underlying rock of which many village houses are built is Jurassic Ironstone.
 This gives the village its characteristic golden colour.

 The village and surrounding land is part of the Welby Estate, although many of the village houses are now in private ownership.
-Denton is fortunate to have a school,village hall and church (St. Andrews), sadley our only Public House, The Welby Arms, closed in 2015 and remains so at this time.
+Denton is fortunate to have a Primary School, Village Hall, Church (St Andrew’s) and a Pub (The Welby Arms).

 The village has recently been judged as Joint Runner Up in the Lincolnshire Best Kept Small Town and Village competition.